 In particular, we face substantial competition from companies pursuing the commercialization of products and services relevant to taste using more traditional methods for the discovery of flavor ingredients, or for the reduction of salt, sugar, monosodium glutamate, or MSG, or bitter taste.
 These competitors include leading flavor companies, such as Firmenich, Givaudan SA, International Flavors & Fragrances Inc., Symrise and Takasago.
 These companies provide flavors and other products, such as oils, extracts and distillates, to consumer products companies for use in a wide variety of products including foods, beverages, confectionaries, dairy products and pharmaceuticals.
-Competitors currently developing or marketing high potency sweeteners include Ajinomoto, BRAIN AG, or Biotechnology Research and Information Network AG, Cargill, Natur Research Ingredients, Nutrasweet, Nutrinova GMBH, Symrise and Tate & Lyle.
+Competitors currently developing or marketing high intensity sweeteners include Ajinomoto, BRAIN AG, or Biotechnology Research and Information Network AG, Cargill, GLG Life Tech, Natur Research Ingredients, Nutrasweet, Nutrinova GMBH, PureCircle Limited, Symrise and Tate & Lyle.
 Competitors currently developing or marketing menthol or cooling agents include Jindal Drugs, Mentha & Allied, Sharp Menthol, Symrise, Takasago and Millennium Specialty Chemicals.
 We currently compete and will continue to compete in the future with these companies in collaborating with and selling flavor products and technologies to manufacturers of food, beverage and ingredient products.
 Many of these companies have substantially greater capital resources, research and development resources and experience, manufacturing capabilities, regulatory expertise, sales and marketing resources, established relationships with consumer products companies and production facilities.

-Savory flavor enhancers, particularly inosine monophosphate, or IMP, are commercially available, and we will compete with the companies that produce these flavors.
+Savory flavor ingredients, particularly inosine monophosphate, or IMP, are commercially available, and we will compete with the companies that produce these flavors.
 IMP is widely available and is a generally accepted food additive by the food, beverage and ingredient industries.
-As a result, our existing and future collaborators may choose to incorporate IMP or similar savory flavor enhancers into their food, beverage and ingredient products instead of our savory flavor ingredients.
+As a result, our existing and future collaborators may choose to incorporate IMP or similar savory flavor ingredients into their food, beverage and ingredient products instead of our savory flavor ingredients.
 We may compete with bitter masking or bitter blocking compounds, such as adenosine 5 monophosphate, or AMP.
 We may also compete with known methods for reducing sodium, such as the use of potassium chloride in combination with flavors and masking agents.
 In addition, we may compete with existing cooling agents, such as menthol and WS-3, that are currently in use.

 We may in the future face competition from life sciences and other technology companies and other commercial enterprises.
 These entities engage as we do in biotechnology, biology or chemistry research and could apply this technology to the discovery and development of flavor ingredients.
-We are aware of one other company, Redpoint Bio, that is involved in research on sweetness potentiators, salt substitutes and bitter blockers, specifically AMP.
+We are aware of two other companies, Redpoint Bio and Chromocell, that are involved in research for the discovery and development of sweet enhancers and salt substitutes.
 We cannot guarantee that products developed as a result of our competitors existing or future collaborations will not compete with our flavor ingredients.